+All these results are presented for both models 1 and 2 and a large class of measures $\mathcal W$.
+The technical assumptions needed for the estimation procedures are listed in Section 6.1\ref{secsecdisc}.
+In particular, our results hold true if we consider a class $\{\mu_{\theta}(\cdot,\cdot),\theta \in \Theta\}$ (or $\{\mu_0(\cdot,\cdot;\theta),\theta \in \Theta\}$ in the parametric case) of polynomial functions and if we take $\mathcal W$ as a set of piecewise constant bounded measures with a finite number of jumps.
+However, notice that the assumptions presented in Section 6.1\ref{secsecdisc} are more general and correspond to a larger area of practical situations.\\

-From a theoretical viewpoint, the main issue stands in studying the difference between $Y$ and its estimated version.
+{\bf 3.1 The main lemma} From a theoretical viewpoint, the main issue stands in studying the difference between $Y$ and its estimated version.
 The following lemma provides an asymptotic representation for a class of empirical sums in which the process $\hat{Y}$ is involved.

-Such kind of asymptotic representations have become very valuable tools for inference in survival analysis, since they allow to transform a non i.i.d. problem on a quantity that can be easily studied using the central limit theorem.
-See e.g. Stute~\citeyear{Stute95}, Van Keilegom \& Akritas~\citeyear{Van99}, S\'anchez Sellero {\it et al.}~\citeyear{Sanchez05} or Lopez~\citeyear{Lopez09} for some similar results in other frameworks.
+Such kind of asymptotic representations have become very valuable tools for inference in survival analysis, since they allow to transform a non i.i.d. quantity into an other one that can be easily studied using the central limit theorem.
+See e.g. Stute~\citeyearpar{Stute95}, Van Keilegom and Akritas~\citeyearpar{Van99}, S\'anchez Sellero et al. \citeyearpar{Sanchez05} or Lopez~\citeyearpar{Lopez09} for some similar results in other frameworks.

 \begin{lemma} Let $\mathcal{F}$ be a class of functions with bounded envelope $\bar F$ satisfying Property \ref{avc} and assume that Assumptions \ref{aw} and \ref{holder} hold.
 Define, for any function $f\in \mathcal{F},$